Rule-VLN: Bridging Perception and Compliance via Semantic Reasoning and Geometric Rectification: Experiment

 \subsection{Experimental Setup}

-\textbf{Evaluation Metrics.} We evaluate navigation via Task Completion (TC)~\cite{chen2019touchdown} and Shortest-Path Distance (SPD)~\cite{chen2019touchdown}.
+\textbf{Evaluation Metrics.} We evaluate navigation via Task Completion (TC)~\cite{chen2019touchdown}, Shortest-Path Distance (SPD)~\cite{chen2019touchdown} and Success weighted by Path Length (SPL)~\cite{anderson2018evaluation}.
 To rigorously quantify rule adherence, we introduce the Constraint Violation Rate (CVR), which normalizes the number of violations $V_i$ by the agent's actual exposure to active constraints ($\mathcal{R}_{neighbor}$):

 where $L_i$ is path length and the indicator function $\mathbb{I}[\cdot]$ identifies steps with proximal regulatory signals.
 Synthesis quality is measured via PSNR~\cite{wang2004image}, SSIM~\cite{wang2004image}, LPIPS~\cite{zhang2018unreasonable}, and FID~\cite{heusel2017gans}.